 Patients with immunosuppression are more susceptible to infections than healthy patients.
-Patients who receive immunosuppressive doses of corticosteroids can have more serious and even fatal responses to disseminated infections.
+Some patients who use immunosuppressive doses of corticosteroids can acquire more serious and even fatal responses to disseminated infections.

 Patients using any of the nasal corticosteroids should be monitored periodically for adverse effects on the nasal mucosa.
-Avoid use in patients with recent nasal ulcers, nasal surgery or nasal trauma.
+Instances of epistaxis, nasal ulceration, nasal septa perforations, impaired wound healing, and Candida albicans have all been reported.
+Avoid use in patients with recent nasal ulcers, nasal surgery, or nasal trauma.